theopn/theopn.github.io/content/about.md

 A: ...
 Yes.
 Okay, in my defense, tiling WM is essential for my workflow.

-- In Linux, I have tried i3, Sway, AwesomeWM, QTile, and extensions for GNOME before I settled with Sway.
+- In Linux, I have tried i3, Sway, AwesomeWM, XMonad, and extensions for GNOME before I settled with Sway.
     Check out my Dracula-themed i3 and Sway configuration: [Haunted Tiles](https://github.com/theopn/haunted-tiles).
 - In macOS, I juggle between my Yabai + Skhd + Sketchybar setup and more "stock" solutions like Rectangle and Amethyst.
     You can find the configuration for my macOS in my [dotfiles repository](https://github.com/theopn/dotfiles).